wp-plugins/quick-restaurant-menu/readme.txt

 Requires at Least: 3.5
 Tested Up To: 4.2
-Tags: menu, restaurant, restaurant menu, food, drink, dining, cafe, coffee, cuisine Stable tag: 1.0.0
+Tags: menu, restaurant, restaurant menu, food, drink, dining, cafe, coffee, cuisine Stable tag: 1.1
 License: GPLv2 or later

-Create restaurant menu for bars, cafes and eateries.
-Drag and drop UI.
-Includes images, descriptions, sizes and prices.
+Create easily restaurant menus with drag and drop.
+Display different menus for each day of the week and for different hours in the same day.

 == Description ==

 Quick Restaurant Menu allows you to create quickly menus for eateries, cafes, bars and restaurants.
+You can include images, descriptions, sizes and images.

+Display **different menus for each day of the week** and also **for different hours in the same day**.
+Suppose for example you want to display a menu for lunch and another one for diner, then depending on the hour the visitor access your website it will show a different menu.

 The plugin uses default WordPress functionality.
 Creates two new post types, Menus and Menu Items, which are used to construct the menu.
 You can create and edit menu items inside the menu post interface, rearrange them with drag and drop, and group them into sections.
 Then use a shortcode to display it in posts and pages.